 Implementation of either Alternative 4 or the Project in conjunction with the Related Projects would increase demand for police protection services based on an increase in resident population.
 It is estimated that the cumulative projects would generate approximately 144,805 residents and 52,276 housing units.
 Many of the cumulative projects listed would be served by the Central Community Police Station.
 However, due to the relatively large geographic scope of the cumulative project locations, some would be served by other police stations.
-In order to maintain existing officer-to-resident ratios, and assuming that all of the cumulative projects would be served by the Central Community Police Station has 397 sworn police officers.
+In order to maintain existing officer-to-resident ratios, and assuming that all of the cumulative projects would be served by the Central Community Police Station, this cumulative residential population growth within the study area would result in a need for 934 additional officers within the Central Area.
+The Central Community Police Station has 397 sworn police officers.
 The addition of 934 officers to maintain the existing ratio would more than double existing Central Area staff levels.
 Consequently, the demand for 934 additional officers to maintain current resident service ratios would likely require the expansion of the existing station or construction of a supplemental station.